CSCfi/csc-user-guide/docs/cloud/pouta/networking.md

 **Subnet Name** - Specify a name for your subnet
 **Network Address** - Specify a network in CIDR format.
 Here a [link](https://www.calculator.net/ip-subnet-calculator.html) that could help you to calculate the network address.
 **IP Version** - You can leave IPv4
 **Gateway IP** - Optionally you can choose the gateway IP.
-If it's not filled in, one will be choosen automatically.
+If it's not filled in, one will be chosen automatically.

 You can click on **Next**.